 Boat registrations are good for three years and expire on March 1.
 There is no late fee for renewing after March 1.

 What you need to get a boat registered depends on what type of boat it is.
-Generally you need proof of ownership, some detailed information on the boat, some detailed information on you (the owner), a drivers license, and the registration fee.
+Generally you need proof of ownership, some detailed information on the boat, some detailed information on you (the owner), a drivers license or ID, and the registration fee.

 Renewing a Registration